Jbolt01/ctc/DEPLOYMENT.md

 scp -r certs $DEPLOY_USER@$DEPLOY_HOST:$DEPLOY_APP_DIR/
 ```

-If you use Let’s Encrypt, copy the fullchain and privkey into `certs/server.crt` and `certs/server.key` respectively (or adjust the nginx paths).
+If you use Let’s Encrypt, the deploy workflow will copy the `fullchain` and `privkey` into `certs/server.crt` and `certs/server.key` respectively.
+If managing certs manually, copy them into those filenames, or adjust the Nginx paths accordingly.

 ## Monitoring and Maintenance